Last updated: August 22, 2022

 Level of Difficulty: Moderate

 Type of Trail: Out and back, not a loop

-A pamphlet for the trail is available at the Visitor Centers.
+A pamphlet for the trail is available at the trailhead or Visitor Centers.
 Trail maps of Dinosaur National Monument are available from the park bookstore.

 Rules and Regulations

 - Pets and animals who provide only comfort or emotional support are prohibited on this trail.